EricZimmerman/VoronTools/Kalico.md

 Thats it! to switch back to master, simply use `git checkout master` in step 2 above.

 So thats it!
-Using Danger Klipper is not that dangerous at all, but it can make your life easier if you are willing to learn some new stuff.
+Using Kalico is not that dangerous at all, but it can make your life easier if you are willing to learn some new stuff.

 Enjoy!